Buena Vista Social Club (album): Songs

-Of the many boleros featured in the album, Isolina Carrillo's "Dos gardenias" is perhaps the most famous, being sung here by Ibrahim Ferrer.
-Carrillo wrote the song in 1945 and it quickly became a huge success in Cuba and abroad.
+Of the many boleros featured in the album, Isolina Carrillo's "Dos gardenias" was perhaps the most famous, sung here by Ibrahim Ferrer.
+Carrillo wrote the song in 1945 and it became a huge success in Cuba and abroad.
 The song was chosen for the album after Cooder heard Ferrer and Rubén González improvising the melody before a recording session.
-Ferrer learned the song while playing with Cuban bandleader Beny Moré.
-Another bolero, "¿Y tú qué has hecho?" was written by Eusebio Delfín in the 1920s and features Compay Segundo on tres and vocals.
+Ferrer had learned the song while playing with Cuban bandleader Beny Moré.
+Another bolero, "¿Y tú qué has hecho?" was written by Eusebio Delfín in the 1920s and featured Compay Segundo on tres and vocals.
 Segundo was traditionally a "second voice" singer providing a baritone counterpoint harmony.
-On this recording, he multitracks both voices.
-The song also features a duet between Segundo on tres and Ry Cooder on guitar.
-"Veinte años", also a bolero, is sung by the only female vocalist in the ensemble, Omara Portuondo, with Segundo on second vocals.
-It was recorded in one take after Omara had finished her own recording sessions at EGREM studios and was getting ready for a flight to Vietnam.
-Other boleros included are Rafael Ortiz's "Amor de loca juventud", Eliseo Silveira's "Orgullecida" (both sung by Compay Segundo) and Electo Rosell's "Murmullo" (sung by Ibrahim Ferrer, who used to be the lead vocalist in Rosell's ensemble Orquesta Chepín-Chovén).
+On this recording he multitracked both voices.
+The song also featured a duet between Segundo on tres and Ry Cooder on guitar.
+"Veinte años", also a bolero, was sung by the only female vocalist in the ensemble, Omara Portuondo, with Segundo on second vocals.
+It was recorded in one take after Omara had finished her own recording sessions at EGREM studios and was preparing to fly to Vietnam.
+Other boleros included were Rafael Ortiz's "Amor de loca juventud", Eliseo Silveira's "Orgullecida" (both sung by Compay Segundo) and Electo Rosell's "Murmullo" (sung by Ibrahim Ferrer, who used to be the lead vocalist in Rosell's ensemble Orquesta Chepín-Chovén).

-"El carretero" is a guajira (country lament) sung by Eliades Ochoa with the full ensemble providing additional instruments and backing vocals, while "La bayamesa", a famous criolla by Sindo Garay, is used as the album closer, with Puntillita, Compay Segundo and Ibrahim Ferrer on vocals.
+"El carretero", a guajira (country lament), was sung by Eliades Ochoa with the full ensemble providing additional instruments and backing vocals.
+"La bayamesa", a famous criolla by Sindo Garay, was the album closer with Puntillita, Compay Segundo and Ibrahim Ferrer on vocals.

-Two tracks are included from the Cuban danzón repertoire: "Pueblo Nuevo" and "Buena Vista Social Club", both dedicated to locations in Havana, originally recorded by Arcaño y sus Maravillas, and composed by bass player Cachao (although the latter has been wrongly attributed to his brother Orestes López in the liner notes and by Cooder).
-The title track spotlights the piano work of Rubén González.
-It was recorded after Cooder heard González improvising around the tune's musical theme before a day's recording session.
+Two tracks were included from the Cuban danzón repertoire, "Pueblo Nuevo" and "Buena Vista Social Club", both dedicated to locations in Havana.
+They were originally recorded by Arcaño y sus Maravillas and were composed by bass player Cachao (although "Buena Vista Social Club" has been wrongly attributed to his brother Orestes López in the liner notes and by Cooder).
+The title track, highlighting the piano work of Rubén González, was recorded after Cooder heard González improvising around the tune's musical theme before a day's recording session.
 After playing the tune, González explained to Cooder the history of the social club and that the song was the club's "mascot tune".
 When searching for a name for the overall project, manager Nick Gold chose the song's title.
 According to Cooder,It should be the thing that sets it apart.
 It was a kind of club by then.
 Everybody was hanging out and we had rum and coffee around two in the afternoon.
 It felt like a club, so let's call it that.
 That's what gave it a handle.